Home > All Recipes > Breakfast > Caramel Banana Overnight Oats

 • The flavor of the oat milk complements the flavor of the oats – This seems obvious, but I enjoy the similar tastes in the two.
 That said, you can certainly use any milk or dairy free milk you like.

 • Refrigerate the can of coconut milk overnight – We are using the coconut solids from the can to mix into the oats and make the whipped topping.
-Refrigerating the can causes the solids and liquid to separate.
+Refrigerating the can causes the solids and liquids to separate.

 • Sweeten the oats to taste – You can use as little or as much Maple Syrup Caramel Sauce as you like.